School psychology challenges and benefits: Historical foundations

 School psychology dates back to the beginning of American psychology in the late 19th and early 20th centuries.
 The field is tied to both functional and clinical psychology.
 School psychology actually came out of functional psychology.
 School psychologists were interested in childhood behaviors, learning processes, and dysfunction with life or in the brain itself.
 They wanted to understand the causes of the behaviors and their effects on learning.

 In addition to its origins in functional psychology, school psychology is also the earliest example of clinical psychology, beginning around 1890.
 While both clinical and school psychologists wanted to help improve the lives of children, they approached it in different ways.
-School psychologists were concerned with school learning and childhood behavioral problems, which largely contrasts the mental health focus of clinical psychologists.
+School psychologists were in fact concerned with school learning and childhood behavioral problems, which largely contrasts the mental health focus of clinical psychologists.

 Another significant event in the foundation of school psychology as it is today was the Thayer Conference.
 The Thayer Conference was first held in August 1954 in West Point, New York in Hotel Thayer.
 The 9 day-long conference was conducted by the American Psychological Association (APA).
 The purpose of the conference was to develop a position on the roles, functions, and necessary training and credentialing of a school psychologist.
 At the conference, forty-eight participants that represented practitioners and trainers of school psychologists discussed the roles and functions of a school psychologist and the most appropriate way to train them.

 At the time of the Thayer Conference, school psychology was still a very young profession with only about 1,000 school psychology practitioners.
 One of the goals of the Thayer Conference was to define school psychologists.
 The agreed upon definition stated that school psychologists were psychologists who specialize in education and have specific knowledge of assessment and learning of all children.
 School psychologists use this knowledge to assist school personnel in enriching the lives of all children.
 This knowledge is also used to help identify and work with children with exceptional needs.
 It was discussed that a school psychologist must be able to assess and develop plans for children considered to be at risk.
 A school psychologist is also expected to better the lives of all children in the school; therefore, it was determined that school psychologists should be advisors in the planning and implementation of school curriculum.